 Respirator fit testing is becoming more important all the time.
-There are two methods for performing quantitative fit testing, Condensation Nuclei Counting (CNC) and Controlled Negative Pressure (CNP).
+There are currently two commonly-used methods for performing quantitative fit testing: Condensation Nuclei Counting (CNC) and Controlled Negative Pressure (CNP).
 So, what’s the difference?

 CNC Fit Testing

-The most widely used method is the ambient aerosol method using CNC.
-This test is done by challenging the seal of the respirator with naturally occurring, ultra fine particulates.
-The extremely low mass characteristics of these particulates mimic gas molecules.
+By far, the most widely used method is the ambient aerosol method using CNC.
+This test is done by challenging the seal of the respirator with naturally occurring, ultrafine particulates.
+The extremely low-mass characteristic of these particulates mimics gas molecules.

 CNP Fit Testing

 The CNP method pulls a slight negative pressure inside the mask and then maintains that in-mask negative pressure for about ten seconds by pumping air out of the respirator breathing zone.
 The amount of air that was pumped out of the respirator breathing zone to maintain the slight negative pressure is measured by the system and is equivalent to the amount of air that leaked into the respirator.
 This is then mathematically massaged to produce an equivalency to the Fit Factor.

 While both methods are approved by OSHA and are in use today, they are not created equal.
 So which method is better for your respirator fit testing needs?

 When comparing these methods, it’s best to examine the pros and cons of how each method is carried out, what factors may impact the results, and how accurate and repeatable those results are likely to be.